University of Mostar: History

-Croatian nationalists claim the roots of the university date back to 1895 when the Franciscan theological school was established in the village of Široki Brijeg.
+Croatian nationalists claim the university's roots date back to 1895, when the Franciscan theological school was established in the village of Široki Brijeg.

-The university was founded by Croatian nationalists in 1993 in Mostar and the Croatian language was made its official language.
-The University of Mostar is the only Croatian speaking university in Bosnia and Herzegovina, with around 1,000 employees.
-There are ten faculties, academy of fine arts, eight institutes and the student center within the university.
+The University of Mostar is the only Croatian language university in Bosnia and Herzegovina, with around 1,000 employees.
+There are ten faculties, the Academy of Fine Arts, eight institutes and the student centre within the university.

-The University of Mostar participates in Rectors' Conference of Bosnia and Herzegovina and it is also an associate member of the Croatian Rectors' Conference.
+The University of Mostar participates in the Rectors' Conference of Bosnia and Herzegovina, and it is also an associate member of the Croatian Rectors' Conference.
 The university seal shows the building of the Franciscan monastery.

-During the Bosnian War, between April 3, 1992, and May 9, 1993, the Croatian nationalists gradually, through illegal means, took over the campus of the University Džemal Bijedić of Mostar and forcibly established the University of Mostar as "Croats only" institution.
-Bosniak professors were fired and expelled to the parts of the city under control of Bosnian Army.
-Subsequently, campus buildings were used to imprison Bosnian Army soldiers and Bosniak citizens of Mostar.
-All assets of University Džemal Bijedić, including buildings, equipment, library funds, student dormitories and others, were taken away and given to University of Mostar.
-University of Mostar has never compensated University Džemal Bijedić for this theft.

 On 7 and 8 February 2019 University was the host of the Third Rector's Forum of the Southeastern Europe and Western Balkans which followed the first forum in Novi Sad, the second in Zagreb and preceded the fourth one in Podgorica.
 Representatives of over 30 institutions from the region attended the event.